SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

 Configuring SAS Viya
 -------------------
-After installing the JDBC driver, you must configure the JDBC driver from the SAS Studio.
-The **Configuring SAS Viya** section describes how to configure SAS Viya from the SAS Studio.
+After installing the JDBC driver, you must configure the JDBC driver from the SAS Studio so that it can be used with SQream Studio.

 **To configure the JDBC driver from the SAS Studio:**